josmac69/data_platform_challenge/README.md

 This repository contains data platform challenge I did for the company Y.

 ## Task
-* In this challenge I shall design data platform for unified ancillary market place.
+* In this challenge I shall design data platform for unified market place.
 * Idea is to unify different products related to traveling under one user journey.
 * When user buys ticket for airplane they can also book taxi, accommodation or buy tickets for events at destination place using the same web platform.
 * Integration points are REST API or UI SDK of other companies.